ETHZ-RobotX/SuperMegaBot/docs/core-software/installation_core.md

 echo $ROS_DISTRO
 # output: noetic
 ```
-If you do not see the output, please refer to the [official ROS website](http://wiki.ros.org/noetic/Installation/Ubuntu) to install **ROS Noetic Desktop**.
+If you do not see the correct output, please refer to the [official ROS website](http://wiki.ros.org/noetic/Installation/Ubuntu) to install **ROS Noetic Desktop**.

 After installation, please ensure that environment variables like ROS_ROOT and ROS_PACKAGE_PATH are set.
-In order to verify the installation by running the following terminal command.
+Please verify the installation by running the following terminal command.

 ```bash
 printenv | grep ROS